 Don’t have extra shelving units in your closet?
 You can take advantage of cubbies, which are excellent for storing designer handbags in various sizes.

 If you have the space to spare in your luxury home or luxury condo, you can also think about installing a peg wall.
-This way, you have the variation of either hanging some of your designer bags on pegs or set up mini shelves dedicated for each favorite.
+This way, you have the variation of either hanging some of your designer bags on pegs or setting up mini shelves dedicated to each of your favorites.

 Avoid storing smaller bags into larger bags.
 For large bags that do not have structure, you can fill them in or store them in magazine holders.
 This way, you can slip three or four of the same kind while keeping the structure and hold of each bag.